dirkkelly/dirkkelly/content/philosophy/christmas-for-communists.md

 ---
 The Left's War on Christmas does a great job of helping Marxists understand the value of the story of Santa.
 If we are to succeed in helping others imagine a different world and subsequently helping to create that as a reality, we must allow them to dream of alternatives to capitalism.

-Maybe a dude giving out presents to everyone in the world isn't the worst thing to behavior to encourage.
+Maybe a dude giving out presents to everyone in the world isn't the worst thing to encourage.

 {{< youtube P26iV7Y1jpY >}}